 John D. Craig.
 Mr. Craig has served as Chairman of the Board of Directors, President and Chief Executive Officer and a Director of EnerSys since November 2000.
 From 1998 to October 2000, he served as President and Chief Operating Officer of Yuasa, Inc., the predecessor company to EnerSys.
 Mr. Craig joined Yuasa in 1994.
-Mr. Craig serves on the Board of Directors and Audit Committee of Gardner Denver Inc., a manufacturer of highly engineered products.
+Mr. Craig served on the Board of Directors and the Audit Committee of Gardner Denver Inc., a manufacturer of highly engineered products and whose shares were listed on The New York Stock Exchange, from November 2011 until the consummation of its merger on July 30, 2013.
 Mr. Craig received his Master of Electronics Engineering Technology degree from Arizona State University and his Bachelor of Science degree from Western Michigan University.